 5. Advertising counselling services?
 Spend your budget wisely

 Since I set up I’ve had countless calls from businesses who want to sell me advertising.
-Consider the cost and the real benefits to your practise before taking this out.
-A local reputable newspaper that is actually read is going to be far more valuable than junk mail which I know in my house goes straight into the bin.
-If you are getting business cards and off-line media printed, shop around don’t go for something that’s free if it’s poor quality.
+First, consider the cost and the real benefits to your practice of advertising counselling services.
+A local reputable newspaper or magazine that is actually read is going to be far more valuable than junk mail which I know in my house goes straight into the bin.
+If you are getting business cards and offline media printed, shop around don’t go for something that’s free if it’s poor quality.
 Most printers are happy to send out sample packs, take your time and get it looking good.

 6. Enjoy what you do!

 You’ve worked hard to get accredited.
-Now it’s up to you to market your skills as a therapist or counsellor.
+Now it’s up to you to market your skills as a therapist and promote your counselling services.
 Remember; enthusiasm is infectious and in this industry, more than any other, people want to work with people.